Divorce

 • Holidays, school breaks, and special traditions that matter to your family

-• Any special needs, medical issues, or other circumstances that a parenting plan should address
+• Any special needs, medical issues, or other circumstances a parenting plan should address

 Examples of complex assets we can help you address include: